I talk to people who are enthusiastic about passive real estate investing all the time.

 Creating Passive Income Through Investments

-If you google, “How to invest for passive income,” you’ll find lists of ways to create passive income streams.
+If you google “How to invest for passive income,” you’ll find lists of ways to create passive income streams.

 Examples of Passive Real Estate Investment Opportunities